-The coordinating council is the governing body of Spiritual Directors International.
+The Coordinating Council (Board of Directors) is the governing body of Spiritual Directors International.
 With the role comes fiduciary, visionary, strategic planning, and personnel oversight responsibilities.
 Council members serve three-year terms, and new members are appointed as members of the council complete their terms of office.
 The year following each coordinating council member’s name indicates the year they complete their term of service on the council.

 Cynthia Bailey Manns, DMin, 2022

 Eden Prairie, Minnesota, USA

 Cynthia Bailey Manns is an experienced spiritual director with a background in social work, human development, spirituality, and spiritual development.

 She is a passionate workshop and retreat leader and has served as adjunct faculty and coordinator of spiritual formation at Drew Theological School, adjunct faculty at Saint Mary’s University of Minnesota, as well as a campus minister and spiritual director at Seton Hall University.
 Currently she is the director of adult learning at St. Joan of Arc Catholic Church in Minneapolis, Minnesota and faculty and coordinator of the spiritual direction certificate program in the Theology department at St. Catherine University in St. Paul, Minnesota.